bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 1. How much of the top of the head image is captured on the shroud.
 2. How much the head is bent forward.
-3. Hw much the linen has lengthened over time from mechanical stress, perhaps more in some places than others.
+3. How much the linen has lengthened over time from mechanical stress, perhaps more in some places than others.
 4. How much the cloth was stretched when wrapped around the body.
 5. If wrapped bandages brought the back of the cloth up toward the back of the bent knees.
 6. If there are some folds in the sheet.